Komal Thatal

-Komal Thatal (born 18 September 2000) is an Indian professional footballer who plays for Chennaiyin FC in the Indian Super League.
+Komal Thatal (born 18 September 2000) is an Indian professional footballer who plays for Gokulam Kerala in the Indian Football League.
 Thatal has represented India in the U-17 FIFA World Cup in 2017.

 Career

 Born in Sikkim, Thatal began playing competitive football in 2011 when he joined the Namchi Sports Academy of his native state.
 He spent three years at the academy before being advised by his coach to attend trials for the AIFF Elite Academy and India U17 side which would play in the 2017 FIFA U-17 World Cup.
 After impressing the coaches, Thatal joined the academy and team.

 ATK

 After the U-17 World Cup, Thatal decided against joining the rest of his teammates with Indian Arrows, a development team which was to play in the I-League.
 Instead, Thatal joined Indian Super League side ATK for the 2017–18 season.
 He made his professional debut for the club on 28 January 2018 in their match against Jamshedpur.
 Aged 17 years and 132 days, Thatal became the youngest footballer to play an Indian Super League match.
 He came on in stoppage time towards the end of the match as ATK were defeated 1–0.
 Thatal made only two appearances for ATK in the entire season.

 ATK retained Thatal for the 2018–19 season.
 He made his first start for ATK in their opening fixture of the season against Delhi Dynamos which ATK won 1–2.
 On 31 October 2018, Thatal scored his first goal for ATK in the 15th minute against Bengaluru.
 However, ATK lost the game 1–2.